Brooch: Renaissance

 The Renaissance period in jewellery (1300–1600) was a time of wealth and opulence.
 Elaborate brooches covered in gemstones or pearls were in fashion, especially with the upper classes.
 Gemstones commonly used for brooches were emeralds, diamonds, rubies, amethyst and topaz.
 Brooches with religious motifs and enamelled miniature portraits were popular during this time period.
 Gems were often selected for their protective properties as well as their vibrant colours.
 During the fifteenth century, new cutting techniques inspired new gemstone shapes.

 Georgian

 The Georgian jewellery era (1710–1830) was named after the four King Georges of England.
 In the early 1700s, ornate brooches with complex designs were fashionable.
 By the mid- to late 1700s, simpler forms and designs were more common, with simpler themes of nature, bows, miniature portraits and animals.
-Georgian jewelry was typically handmade in gold or silver.
+Georgian jewellery was typically handmade in gold or silver.
 Diamonds and pearls continued to be fashionable during this period.